Applied Issues in Current Epistemology and Philosophy of Language

 DESCRIPTION

 In recent years, work in analytic epistemology and philosophy of language has witnessed an increased interest in applied, or socially-relevant issues, such as various social aspects of knowledge, epistemic injustice, linguistic tools for discrimination and propaganda, non-ideal communication and reasoning, biases, etc. Such issues are tightly connected with moral, political and legal considerations and can shape our views in those areas by getting clear on the epistemic and linguistic aspects they incur.
 This ensemble of work thus belongs to what has come to be known as the "political turn in analytic philosophy".
-This one-day workshop is part of that movement and can be seen as a small-scale illustration of the main topics such applied projects focus on.
+This workshop is part of that movement and can be seen as a small-scale illustration of the main topics such applied projects focus on.
 The objectives of the workshop are to bring together international researchers working on socially-relevant issues in current epistemology and philosophy of language and to introduce students and local researchers to these.
-Participants will present their own work-in-progress, which will be discussed and commented upon by the audience.

 ORGANIZATION